 I like to use Google Earth.
 In the upper left corner search field, paste in the coordinates from the GNIS page and click “Search.”
 Voila.
 The location of Banks, North Dakota.

 In this case, it appears there’s no remnant of a town.
-Further research would reveal Banks was only a rural post office, located on a farm, but if we wanted to check it out, we would have the coordinates.
+Further research would reveal Banks was only a rural post office, located on a farm, but if we wanted to check it out in person, we would have the coordinates.

 Using GNIS is just one way to find old places no longer on the map, and we’ll cover a few others in a future post.
 Do you have any tips or tricks for finding lost places?
 Please share in the comments.